andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 To address this, we normalize the cross-similarity between the two artists by the square root of the sum of their self-similarities.
 After applying this normalization, two artists with the exact same genre-prominence pairs will receive a genres similarity score of $1.0$.

 #### Addressing Same-artist Bias
-For candidate tracks that have the same artist as the query track, we have $\text{artist\_sim}(q, c) = 1.0$.
-Since there is usually a sizeable gap between this perfect score and the highest $\text{artist\_sim}$ score between two *different* artists, this phenomenon inflates tracks by the same artist in the final ranking.
+For candidate tracks that have the same artist as the query track, we have $\text{artist_sim}(q, c) = 1.0$.
+Since there is usually a sizeable gap between this perfect score and the highest $\text{artist_sim}$ score between two *different* artists, this phenomenon inflates tracks by the same artist in the final ranking.
 Moreover, it is often the case in real-world use that the goal is to discover similar songs by *different* artists, rather than similar songs by the same artist, which is much easier to find.

 To mitigate this same-artist bias in the production system, for candidate tracks that are by the query artist, we replace the perfect 1.0 score with the **95th percentile** artist similarity score, where the population is the set of similarity scores between the query artist and each candidate artist.

 # Limitations
 The primary limitation of this method is its reliance on information about the track existing on the internet.
 For very new tracks or more obscure tracks, the profile generation model may be unable to acquire sufficient information to generate the profile.
-In this case, it will simply set the "familiar" field to False and the remaining fields to null in its response, to protect against hallucination (see [[#Ensuring data accuracy of track and artist profiles]]).
+In this case, it will simply set the "familiar" field to False and the remaining fields to null in its response, to protect against hallucination (see [Ensuring Data Accuracy of Track and Artist Profiles](#ensuring-data-accuracy-of-track-and-artist-profiles)).

 One possible way to mitigate this issue in the future would be to rely more on the artist information for an unfamiliar track.
 It is much less likely for there to be insufficient information on the web about an artist than about a particular track.
 If the track is unfamiliar but we have a detailed profile of the artist, we can leverage that information as a prior for the track.

+Another limitation of this method is that it likely won't work as well as audio-based retrieval systems if the user is looking for tracks that are highly acoustically similar to a certain track.
+While representing the track through text can capture higher-level sonic characteristics of the track, it won't be able to capture the audio features in fine granularity the way an audio-based representation can.
+Though if we assume that in most real-world use cases, users generally want to search based on higher-level notions of similarity such as mood and atmosphere, then our text-based method performs quite well.

 # References